 | 3 | Inveraray | 74.1% | Scotland (Argyll) |

 These centres share common features: low traffic volumes, straightforward road layouts, fewer multi-lane roundabouts, and limited pedestrian activity.
-But most candidates can't realistically travel to rural Scotland for their test — so let's look at what matters for each major region.
+Some very remote centres (Portree, Ballater) show even higher rates but with under 50 tests per year, making the data less reliable.
+Most candidates can't realistically travel to rural Scotland for their test: so let's look at what matters for each major region.

 Lowest Pass Rate Centres